matsn0w/IIS-EmergencyLS-ELS-FiveM/docs/vcf.md

 It's recommended to include an 'empty flash' at the bottom of each pattern to make the transition from last to first flash smooth.

+You can optionally set `IsEmergency` to `false` if you don't want vehicles to pull over when you have that light stage activated.

 Pattern example:

 ```xml